-Keysight Technologies said that it temporarily shut down its corporate headquarters in Santa Rosa, California, as wildfires that have scorched over a hundred thousand acres and forced evacuations of an estimated 20,000 people sweep through the northern part of the state.
+Keysight Technologies temporarily shut down its corporate headquarters in Santa Rosa, California, as wildfires that have scorched more than a hundred thousand acres and forced evacuations of an estimated 20,000 people sweep through the northern part of the state.

 The company said in a statement released Monday and sent Tuesday to Microwaves & RF that the four main buildings were all still intact after suffering minor damage.
 Keysight said that two smaller structures and several cars were more badly damaged by the flames, which have leveled more than 1,500 structures in the state.